-Mark J. Astarita is admitted to practice law before all state and federal courts in the States of New York and New Jersey as well as the United States Supreme Court.
-Mr. Astarita graduated cum laude from New York Law School and has practiced law primarily as a corporate and securities litigator, representing individuals and corporations in a wide variety of legal disputes, ranging from employment disputes to trade secret litigation to sophisticated securities litigation.
+Mark J. Astarita is nationally recognized security lawyer, admitted to practice law before all state and federal courts in the States of New York and New Jersey as well as the United States Supreme Court.
+Mr. Astarita graduated cum laude from New York Law School and has practiced law primarily as a corporate and securites lawyer, representing individuals and corporations in a wide variety of legal disputes, ranging from employment disputes to trade secret litigation to sophisticated securities litigation as well as in their contract negotiations with advisors, issuers and customers.

-Mr. Astarita has concentrated his work in the area of securities regulation and litigation.
-During his career he has primarily represented stock brokers, investment advisors, compliance officers as well as their firms, in all aspects of their business and regulatory affairs.
-His representation includes all regulatory and compliance matters related to brokerage firms, hedge funds and investment advisors including federal and state registration and examinations, court litigation, securities arbitrations, disciplinary proceedings, and regulatory investigations.
+Mr. Astarita has provided advice to investors and market professions regarding investment related issues for over thirty years.
+He represents advisors, investors as well as public and private companies and the firms that serve them.
+He has extensive experience with a wide variety of cases involving securities law issues.
+His representation includes arbitrations, litigation and regulatory investigations.
 A summary of Mr. Astarita’s more interesting and novel cases is contained in the document Significant Cases and Decisions.
-Mr. Astarita also represents investors on exceptional cases, and is one of the few attorneys to obtain (and receive payment of) a million dollar punitive damage and attorney fee award against a brokerage firm for misconduct.
+Mr. Astarita also represents investors in exceptional cases, and is one of the few attorneys to obtain (and receive payment of) a million dollar punitive damage and attorney fee award against a brokerage firm for misconduct.

-Martindale-Hubbell, the most respected and impartial source of information about attorneys in the U.S., Canada and worldwide, has given Mr. Astarita their highest rating (“AV”), and have determined that his legal ability is very high to preeminent and his ethical standards are very high.
-An attorney in the US cannot receive a higher rating than this rating from Martindale-Hubbell.
+Martindale-Hubbell, the most respected and impartial source of information regarding lawyers in the U.S., Canada and worldwide, has given Mr. Astarita their highest rating (“AV”), and have determined that his legal ability is very high to preeminent and his ethical standards are very high.
+A lawyer in the US cannot receive a higher rating than this rating from Martindale-Hubbell.

 Financial Regulatory Matters

-Since 1984 Mr. Astarita has been assisting brokers and brokerage firms in their registration and compliance matters, including the startup of new broker-dealers.
+Since 1984 Mr. Astarita has been the lawyer for advisors and brokerage firms in their registration and compliance matters, including the startup of new broker-dealers.
 From incorporation through shareholder and employment agreements, and throughout the registration process with the SEC and FINRA, Mr. Astarita has assisted dozens of firms in their navigation of the web of securities rules and regulations.
-When firms need to expand their operations and require FINRA approval, Mr. Astarita has guided those firms through the 1017 process, working closely with the firm’s in-house staff to obtain the necessary approvals.
+When firms need to expand their operations and require FINRA approval, they have relied on him as their lawyer and has has guided those firms through the 1017 process, working closely with the firm’s in-house staff to obtain the necessary approvals.

 Regulatory Enforcement Matters

-In addition to his work as a securities arbitration attorney, Mr. Astarita represents financial professional in regulatory investigations, from the SEC, FINRA, state securities commissions, and the various commodity exchanges.
-Mr. Astarita is one of the few practicing attorneys to have passed the Series 7 Examination, the licensing examination for securities brokers.
-His 25 years of experience in investigations and enforcement proceedings have enabled him to provide invaluable assistance to his clients, not only during the actual proceedings, but in the development of a comprehensive strategy and plan for dealing with actual, and potential, enforcement proceedings.
+Mr. Astarita’s prime function as a securities lawyer is representation of financial professionals and investors in regulatory investigations, from the SEC, FINRA, state securities commissions, and the various commodity exchanges.
+His 30 years of experience in investigations and enforcement proceedings have enabled him to provide invaluable assistance to his clients, not only during the actual proceedings, but in the development of a comprehensive strategy and plan for dealing with actual, and potential, enforcement proceedings.
+At times there is no choice but to take an enforcement proceeding to hearing, and Mr. Astarita has the skill, experience and talent to effectively represent Respondents in such hearings, even going up against FINRA with unlimited resources.

 Securities Employment Issues

-During his career, Mr. Astarita has represented over 60 brokerage firms and hundreds of financial professionals in their regulatory, litigation and employment issues.
-Mr. Astarita’s experience and knowledge of this highly specialized area of employment law enables him to provide guidance and assistance, to firms as well as professionals, in the negotiation of compensation packages and upfront loans, as well as severance agreements, promissory note settlements and restructuring, and non-compete waivers.
-Mr. Astarita has negotiated broker compensation agreements for individuals with every major Wall Street firm.
-The use of upfront bonuses, or employee forgivable loans as inducements and compensation for a broker to change firms, has a series of issues, pitfalls and dangers, for the firm, and for the broker.
+Mr. Astarita extensive experience in securities employment issues, representing advisors and firms regarding the the negotiation of compensation packages and upfront loans, as well as severance agreements, promissory note settlements and restructuring, and non-compete waivers.
+Mr. Astarita has negotiated compensation agreements for individuals with every major Wall Street firm.
+The use of upfront bonuses, or employee forgivable loans as inducements and compensation for an advisor to change firms, has a series of issues, pitfalls and dangers, for the firm, and for the advisor.
 This experience, coupled with a continual monitoring of legal decision and trends enables him to effectively negotiate securities employment agreements for his clients.

 That same experience provides the foundation for the negotiation and resolution of employment separation agreements, waivers and modifications to non-compete agreements and promissory notes.